 I stood on the sidelines at Puddle of Mudd looking for someone – anyone – who was close to my age (in retrospect, not the best place to do that).
 I saw one couple – a 40ish man happily screaming along to every song and his long-suffering wife standing beside him.
 I actually explained to her that I was there with my son like she was wondering.

 I left the festival to return to “real life” convinced that was my last time at a music festival.
 Except somehow it wasn’t.
 Somehow I didn’t stop doing a lot of the things I thought I was about to be too old for when I was my early 40s.
-I haven’t cut my hair in the “age-appropriate” short cut style.
+I haven’t cut my hair to an “age-appropriate” style (whatever that is).
 I haven’t changed the way I dress.
 I got more comfortable with the life I ended up having and more comfortable in my own skin.
 And I still go see the bands I want to see.

 I spent this weekend at the Shaky Knees Festival here in Atlanta.
 After two weeks out-of-town on business, I needed some soul restoring.
 And unlike 2004, where I stood very still and maybe clapped a bit, this time, I danced like nobody was watching.
 Because I figured out that nobody is and that’s very freeing.
 So I danced.
 I sang along.
 I waved my arms in the arms almost as if I just didn’t even care.
 I had a wonderful, amazing fabulous time.